thomasvanta/lzxsoftware/README.md

 * [Building with PlatformIO](BUILDING-PlatformIO.md) (Windows/macOS/Linux)
 * [Building with VisualGDB](BUILDING-VisualGDB.md) (Windows only)

-## Uploading firmware images on hardware
+## Uploading firmware images to hardware

 Using the PlatformIO toolchain described in the above link offers the overall smoothest experience for both building and repeatedly uploading firmware.
-If you don't want to get involved with building and just want to install an already-built binary, read on.
+However, if you don't want to get involved with building and just want to install an already-built binary, read on.

 > ***IMPORTANT NOTE**: Do not connect your module to a computer with USB at the same time it is connected to Eurorack power.*
 >